seibert-media/automatix/README.md

     progress_bar: true

     # Startup script, which is triggered on every start of Automatix.
-    # The whole Automatix call with all arguments is appended as argument.
+    # The whole Automatix call with all arguments is passed through as arguments.
     startup_script: '/some/path/bin/automatix_startup.sh'

 # SYNOPSIS